 Limitations And Permissions

 While the agent has significant powers, the MPOA document outlines specific limitations and permissions.
 They must adhere to any restrictions specified by the principal, such as declining certain medical interventions.
 Legal constraints also dictate that the agent cannot make decisions resulting in the principal’s euthanasia, assisted suicide, or any action contravening California law.
-It’s crucial that the document details the scope of authority, ensuring decisions align with the principal’s ethical, religious, and personal values.
+The document must detail the scope of authority, ensuring decisions align with the principal’s ethical, religious, and personal values.

 How To Create A Medical Power Of Attorney